LorenzoPegorari/GSoC25-report/README.md

 Daniel Rossberg also added a way to call the registered callback if a combination's children reference changes, using the underlying methods `db_add_update_nref_clbk()` and `db_rm_update_nref_clbk()`.

-Finally, I also modified the `Parse()` method (inside the `CommandString` module), the method that handles the execution of GED commands, in order for it to return more information about the execution result.
+Finally, I also modified the `Parse()` method (inside the `CommandString` module), the method that handles the execution of **GED** commands, in order for it to return more information about the execution result.
 This additional information will be used by the new console to handle some specific commands.

 **For details, refer to the pull requests: [#3](https://github.com/BRL-CAD/arbalest/pull/3), [#5](https://github.com/BRL-CAD/arbalest/pull/5), [#71](https://github.com/BRL-CAD/arbalest/pull/71).**

 ### The GED Console

-The GED console is the core of my proposed project.
+The **GED** console is the core of my proposed project.

-The actual `Console` `QWidget` is not very complex and is mostly based on `libqtcad`'s `QgConsole` (the console that is used in qged), with some modifications to simplify it and adapt it to call MOOSE's methods.
+The actual `Console` `QWidget` is not very complex and is mostly based on `libqtcad`'s `QgConsole` (the console that is used in **qged**), with some modifications to simplify it and adapt it to call **MOOSE**'s methods.

-The previously described changes to MOOSE made it easy to implement support for all commands, and with the new `ObjectTree` it was easy to add callbacks for when a command caused changes in the database.
+The previously described changes to **MOOSE** made it easy to implement support for all commands, and with the new `ObjectTree` it was easy to add callbacks for when a command caused changes in the database.

 The most challenging part was creating methods that to update the `ObjectTree` after a command execution.
 To do that I created some methods for when an object is added/removed/modified, that allowed queuing Qt signals.
 This way, when these queued signals actually called the connected slots, it meant that the added/removed/modified objects were fully created/modified/removed, so that updating these objects could proceed smoothly.

 After this, I created an algorithm that goes through the entire database tree and, for each node, checks if anything is different in the tree structure, and if so, updates it.

-Finally, I revised many components of the GUI, such as `Properties`, `ObjectTreeWidget`, and many more, so that they would be able to manage the new situations introduced by certain GED commands.
+Finally, I revised many components of the GUI, such as `Properties`, `ObjectTreeWidget`, and many more, so that they would be able to manage the new situations introduced by certain **GED** commands.
 An example of these situations are the "kill commands" (`kill`, `killall`, `killtree` and `killrefs`), which, for the first time, introduced the possibility of destroying objects in the database.
 This required ensuring that if an object was removed from the database, all parts of the GUI would update correctly.

 **For details, refer to the pull requests: [#67](https://github.com/BRL-CAD/arbalest/pull/67), [#68](https://github.com/BRL-CAD/arbalest/pull/68), [#69](https://github.com/BRL-CAD/arbalest/pull/69), [#70](https://github.com/BRL-CAD/arbalest/pull/70), [#71](https://github.com/BRL-CAD/arbalest/pull/71)**.